ALS Guidance

 Low/Medium Tech

 Some PALS will never be able to use smart phone/tablet speech options.
-Lower-tech options for communication include a word/phrase board (printable from online sites) and use of a white board where the CALS writes or points to common questions or guesses and the PALS responds however possible.
 Questions may be spoken, of course, but sometimes the white board method is faster with questions that are asked frequently.
 Some CALS develop personal shortcuts or nicknames to save time.
+TTS apps on smartphones can provide buttons that someone who can still use something like a mouth stick can select that way.

 PALS whose issues are primarily bulbar can often use their fingers for texting or a simple thumbs up/down for yes/no, late into the disease.